 There are so many artifacts displayed for sale at the Bundi fair which are exclusively made by the skilled artisans of Rajasthan.
 The artifacts are unique and colourful that can effortlessly blend with your home decor theme.
 The fair is packed with foreign tourists who love exploring these handmade artifacts and buying them.

-The Festival kickstarted on November 6 and continued through November 8.
+This year the festival has been scheduled to take place from November 3 to November 5 in 2020.
+Last year, the festival kickstarted on November 6 and continued till November 8.
 Many fun activities and competitions were held which kept the visitors hooked on this fun Festival.
 Other than cultural performances and fun activities, amazing fireworks also attracted attention at the fair.

 By Road.
-Bundi town, where the festival is celebrated, is nearly 500, 960, 1,500 and 1,700 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
-Tourists may also reach the town via tourist buses that run between states and also within states.
+You can arrive here via tourist buses that run between states and also within states.
 If you are fond of road journeys then a road trip to Bundi, Rajasthan will give you the opportunity to take breaks at the roadside villages, farms, and Dhabas.

 By Air.
 Jaipur is the nearest airport to the city of Bundi situated at a distance of 200km.
-The airport welcomes flights from all parts of India such as Delhi, Mumbai, Kolkata, Bengaluru, Pune, Chandigarh, Hyderabad, and Lucknow.
-Traveling by air to Rajasthan is a faster and much comfortable option that you can opt for in case of a time constraint.
+Traveling by air to Rajasthan is a faster and much more comfortable option that you can opt for in case of a time constraint.

 Leave a Reply: